 Through community participation, staff development, and family involvement, our goal is to assist in providing opportunities now and for future generations.

-Child Care Resource Connection (CCRC) assists in coordinating and helping generate accessible quality, affordable child care services in San Luis Obispo County and neighboring counties through the following initiatives for families and child care providers.
+Child Care Resource Connection (CCRC) assists in coordinating and helping generate accessible quality, affordable child care services in San Luis Obispo County and other counties through the following initiatives for families and child care providers.

 Head Start promotes school readiness to children ages birth to five from low-income families by enhancing their cognitive, social, and emotional development.